fbscript

 ACS RPL Skill Assessment for ICT Professionals to Migrate to Australia

 Your work experience should be professional, demonstrating your qualities and potential to get a positive migration skills assessment.
 Keep the following points in mind while you write your RPL report.
-If you don’t, your application will be rejected by ACS.
+If you don’t, your application will get rejected by ACS.

 • It will assist if you give credit to people whose ideas, examples, and diagrams you used in your report.